 1. Choose the right course

-Taking actual French classes, at a language school or online might be one of the best ways of learning French.
+Taking actual French classes, at a language school or online, might be one of the best ways of learning French.
 You’ll have a structured course, the opportunity to practice speaking and someone who corrects your mistakes.
 But if you are constrained in terms of time or money, you might also be very successful learning French on your own.
 As a solo learner, your success will depend on you choosing the right course.
 You should be looking for a well-structured, interactive course with a lot of audio and text or video material.
 The best free online course we found is French in Action by by Pierre J. Capretz.
 It’s a wonderful immersive video course which is available on YouTube here.
 The videos may seem a little outdated but the content is truly excellent.
 Read more about why we love French in Action here.
 We do not recommend apps like Duolingo, since you learn sentences without context.
 In addition, most apps don’t have a great repetition system so you’ll waste time studying what you already know.
-In contrast, we’re working on an Anki deck which is the perfect supplement to French in Action and can even be used on its own.
-The first part is available for download already here.
+In contrast, we’ve created an Anki deck which is the perfect supplement to French in Action and can even be used on its own.
+You can get the deck here.
 With our Anki deck, you’ll use your studying time the most efficient way possible.
 Combining it with French in Action, you’ll make rapid progress!